 URM has found that there is significant confusion regarding PCI DSS, e.g., defining status (merchants or service providers), how to validate compliance (through QSA-led PCI ROCs or SAQs/MAFs), how to reduce the burden of compliance and what exactly is expected in terms of implementation.

 Want to Learn More?

-If you are new to PCI DSS and are looking to gain more awareness of the requirements of the Standard, URM, under its PCI Security Insights initiative, delivers a range of webinars which provide real world insights on pitfalls to avoid and top tips for ensuring success with PCI DSS.
-The content of the webinars is based on the cumulative, real world experiences of URM QSAs and consultants who have worked in PCI compliant organisations and have helped a wide range of organisations achieve compliance with the Standard.
+If you are new to PCI DSS and are looking to gain more awareness of the requirements of the Standard, URM delivers a range of webinars which provide real-world insights on pitfalls to avoid and top tips for ensuring PCI DSS compliance.